Last updated on December 6, 2018.

 Will someone from the scientific community have an answer to such incidents?

-I hereby invite my fellow writers as well as the reader to share or contribute your experience as a co-author this post.
+I hereby invite my fellow writers as well as the reader to share or contribute your experience as a co-author to this post.

 Incident Number one: